Rethink the workplace of the future

 People in noisy open offices still need to get work done.
-But you won’t believe how many things distract a typical worker every day from just that.
+But you won’t believe how many things distract a typical worker every day from just that, prior to the COVID-19 world.
 Here are the top offenders, all rated as “high” or “very high” distractions.

-Similar issues have arisen in contact centres, as managers come to realise the bustling environments may not be conducive to facilitating customers outcomes or creating a pleasant working environment.
+Similar issues have arisen in homes, remote workspaces and contact centres, as managers come to realise the bustling environments may not be conducive to facilitating customers outcomes or creating a pleasant working environment.
 Hence, employers are investing in technology to help workers concentrate while facilitating their ability to collaborate.

 As workplace experience comes into focus, employers are realising providing the best possible environment is a critical factor in driving engagement and productivity.
-And that means making some smart technology investments.Get in touch with a Poly expert
+And that means making some smart technology investments whether they are at home or in the office.Get in touch with a Poly expert

 Creating productive and collaborative workplaces

-As work becomes more collaborative, the need for teams to come together effectively is critical.
+As the ways people meet and collaborate transition to the new normal, the need for teams to come together effectively is critical.
 The distributed, dynamic, and on-demand workforce of today requires unprecedented mobility and seamless experiences to stay engaged and productive.

 However, the workplace of today is also responsible for one of the critical factors impacting employee engagement and productivity - distraction.
 Poly’s own research has found 94 per cent of workers believe they would be more productive in a less noisy environment, while 55 per cent report being disrupted by noise multiple times a day1.

-Distraction is one of many factors to contribute to staff disengaging in the workplace, and that can lead to other negative outcomes.
+Distraction is one of many factors to contribute to staff disengaging at home or in the office, and that can lead to other negative outcomes.
 On the upside, Gallup’s 2017 State of the American Workplace report found organisations with higher levels of workplace engagement had 41 per cent lower absenteeism and 17 per cent higher productivity2.